CaitlynByrne/DnD/PRD.md

 - Natural language query processing

 **User Stories:**
-- As a GM, I want to find "Drizzt" even if a player searches for "Drizzit"
+- As a GM, I want to find "Drizzt" even if I search for "Drizit"
 - As a GM, I want to search for "that elf from session 3" and get relevant results
 - As a player, I want to find spell effects by describing what they do

 ## Technical Architecture

 ### Frontend Requirements
-- **Framework:** React or Vue.js for responsive web application
+- **Framework:** React for responsive web application, with future pathways to using React Native for mobile devices
 - **Real-time Communication:** WebSocket integration for live features
 - **Offline Support:** Service Worker implementation for offline functionality
 - **Responsive Design:** Mobile-first approach with tablet and desktop optimization